|

 The classic interface of an E6B navigation software The aircraft slide rule, knows as E6-B flight computer, was invented in the '30s and its use is so instinctive that is often preferred to electronic calculators: solves all the problems of flight, finds the angle of drift caused by the wind and it is essential to convert the jungle of measures in which the pilots must unravel.
 In fact they use indifferently meters, feet, nautical miles, statute miles, kilometers, liters, gallons, etc.

-On the left a real areonautical slide rule, on the right our E6B It has one mobile outer scale and a fixed inner one with the number 60 (Speed index) marked with an arrow; remember that, as in the standard slide rule, only the numbers are given: "0.9", "9", "90", "900", "9,000" are always read as "9" and how to locate the dot or how to add tenths or hundreds we must find by ourselves, but it is always instinctive to know if we are dealing with tens, hundreds or thousands.
+On the left a real areonautical slide rule, on the right our E6B It has one mobile outer scale and a fixed inner one with the number 60 (Speed index) marked with an arrow.
+Remember that, as in the standard slide rule, only the numbers are given: "0.9", "9", "90", "900", "9,000" are always read as "9" and how to locate the dot or how to add tenths or hundreds we must find by ourselves.
+It is always instinctive to know if we are dealing with tens, hundreds or thousands.
 Here are some examples, useful in daily life.
 The complete instructions, with all the aeronautical functions, are included with the template.
 1) Multiplication Example: 12 x 15.
 Align 12 on the outer scale with 10 on the inner scale.
 Then 15 on the inner scale corresponds to 18 on the outer scale.
 Take into account the position of the decimal point and add one zero to obtain 180.

 2) Division Example: 300/15.
 Align 30 on the outer scale with 15 on the inner scale.
 Then 10 on the inner scale corresponds to 20 on the outer scale.
 Take into account the position of the decimal point to obtain 20.